POWGEN | BL-11A | SNS#

 For the autoreduction purpose, we could check the log file from

-running, grab the suggested packing fraction and start a new reduction with the tweaked packing fraction until the convergence of the packing fraction.
+MTSrunning, grab the suggested packing fraction and start a new reduction with the tweaked packing fraction until the convergence of the packing fraction.
 This flag controls whether we want to perform such a loop.
-The default option istrue
+The default option istrue, but in some cases, due to the poor data quality, the loop may get stuck, in which case we want to turn off the cycling.MTSFourierTransformOptional

 A dictionary should be given as the value.
 Here are the entries in the dictionary,